 -Storing Ferns, Ground Covers, and Perennials

-To store your ferns, ground covers, and perennials before you are able to plant them, please place them in temperatures of 38-42 degrees which puts them in a dormant stage.
-An area like a basement, cellar, or garage would work perfectly to store your ferns, ground covers, and perennials.
+To store your ferns, ground covers, and perennials before you can plant them, please place them in temperatures of 38-42 degrees which puts them in a dormant stage.
+An area like a basement, cellar, or garage would work correctly to store your ferns, ground covers, and perennials.
 Remember to remove from the shipping packaging, cover with potting soil, and lightly mist with water every other day.
 If you have a smaller order, keep the plants in the bags and put in the crisper or bottom section drawers of your refrigerator.

 -Storing Lives Stakes and Wetland Plants

 To store your live stakes and wetland plants properly, place the roots in a pond, large trough, or lake.
 If you do not have this, then get a container and fill it with water.
 The only thing to watch is the freshness of the water.
 Remove any algae or stagnant water to make sure your plants remain as healthy as they were when you received them.
 Rinsing the water out every couple days helps.

 What Our Perennials Look Like Before They are Shipped

 The left image below is an example of our perennials before shipment.
 The perennials are shipped without blooms since they are sent in their dormant season.
 Once you receive your perennials, plant them and wait for spring and your flowers to arrive (right image below).